What is the DIR®/Floortime® Model?

 The child also gets specific therapies – for example, speech therapy or occupational therapy.

-A small number of studies have shown some positive effects from this therapy.
-It’s been shown to improve the interaction between parents and children and to improve social and emotional development.
+A small number of studies have shown some positive effects from DIR/Floortime.
+It’s been shown to improve interactions between parents and children and also children’s social and emotional development.
+But there isn’t much evidence of its effects on children’s communication and adaptive skills.

 More high-quality studies are needed.

-You usually do DIR®/Floortime™ at home.
-A DIR®/Floortime™ certified professional develops and oversees the program and helps you deliver it.
+A DIR/Floortime certified professional develops and oversees the program and helps you do it at home.
 Other professionals provide specific therapy services.

-Professionals delivering DIR®/Floortime® must have training from the Interdisciplinary Council on Development and Learning (ICDL).
-This organisation is based in the United States, so there are only a few practitioners in Australia.
+DIR/Floortime professionals must have training from the Interdisciplinary Council on Development and Learning (ICDL).

-DIR®/Floortime® certified professionals might include psychologists, speech pathologists and occupational therapists.
-Teachers and other aides might also be involved in the intervention.
+DIR/Floortime certified professionals might include psychologists, speech pathologists and occupational therapists.
+Teachers and other aides might also be involved in this program.

 Where can you find a practitioner?